Faith and Obedience

 A Sermon on Romans 10:16-17Read more

-Opening his sermon, Dr. Martyn Lloyd-Jones reads from Romans 10:16-17.
-Within, Paul explains how a person comes to faith: he or she must hear the Good News.
-But then what next?
-What comes after receiving the faith?
-Dr. Lloyd-Jones answers this question affirmatively by pointing to the early church within Paul’s time.
-After faith, a change was expected from the believers.
+In Romans 10:16–17, Paul explains that for a person to come to faith, they must hear the good news.
+But what comes after receiving faith?
+In this sermon on Romans 10:16–17 titled “Faith and Obedience,” Dr. Lloyd-Jones answers this question affirmatively by pointing to the early church in Paul’s time.
+After faith, a change was expected in the believers.
 They could no longer participate in idol worship or immoral rituals.
-No, Dr. Lloyd-Jones says, they must submit themselves to the Gospel with obedience.
-And so, a good test to see whether or not a person really has faith is to look at their actions.
-Are they changed after believing?
-Or do they give, as Dr. Lloyd-Jones calls it, “intellectual assent”?
-These are people who merely acknowledge the Gospel as the truth, but do nothing to back it up.
-They are the early church that never left behind worldly habits and practices.
-But Dr. Lloyd-Jones points out that, like James said, faith without works is dead.
-Obedience shows faith, and faith encourages obedience.
-In closing, he extends the message of salvation, reminding believers and unbelievers alike, of the joy found within.
+Dr. Lloyd-Jones says that they must submit themselves to the gospel with obedience.
+A good test to see whether or not a person really has faith is to look at their actions.
+Are they changed after believing or do they give, as Dr. Lloyd-Jones calls it, “intellectual assent”?
+These are people who merely acknowledge the gospel as the truth but do nothing to back it up.
+They never left behind worldly habits and practices.
+But Dr. Lloyd-Jones points out that as James said, faith without works is dead.
+Obedience shows faith and faith encourages obedience.
+In closing this sermon on obedience, he extends the message of salvation, reminding believers and unbelievers alike of the joy found within.

 About Dr. Martyn Lloyd-Jones